Join Us in Safeguarding Green River Valley Infrastructure!

 • Negligence: Duty > Breach > Causation > Damages

-• Waste of Public Funds: Improper diversion of levy funds - documented?
+• Waste of Public Funds: Improper reallocation and diversion of levy funds

-• Unlawful Taxation: Levies were collected without fulfilling statutory purpose - documented?
+• Unlawful Taxation: Levies are collected without fulfilling statutory purpose

-• Breach of Fiduciary Duty: If FCD held funds in trust for flood proptection
+• Breach of Fiduciary Duty: If FCD held funds in trust for flood protection

 • Relief: If court declares that FCD is out of compliance, then court orders